clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 * Disable Secure Boot
 * Maintain any updates to the kernel going forward

-To customize the kernel you will need a |CL| development environment, make changes to the kernel, build the kernel, and install it.
+To create a custom kernel, start with the |CL| development environment.
+Then make changes to the kernel, build it, and install it.